GSA/piv-guides/Template-2.md

 Markdown formatting is used for Pages (file) content.
 You can learn more about Markdown formatting by browsing to the "Mastering Markdown" guide from Github: https://guides.github.com/features/mastering-markdown/

-For guidance, pages should be brief to reduce scrolling by users, be written in Plain Language, and use bullets, lists and images.
-Paragraphs should be short.

 Samples are provided below for the formats used on this site.